by Las Vegas Tattoo Artist

 About Joe Riley's Biomechanical tattoos

 Joe Riley was first exposed to biomchanical art at a young age when he first saw the artwork of H.R.
 Giger.
-Giger is considered the most influential biomechanical artist in the world.
-His work in film skyrocketed his success and notoriety as an artist.
+Giger is considered by many to be the creator of the biomechanical style and is definitely the most influential biomechanical artist in the world.
+Giger's designs inspired generations of tattoo artists who took what he created and translated into works of biomechanical tattoos on skin.
+H.R.
+Giger's work in film skyrocketed his success and notoriety as an artist.
 His design work in the Alien movie franchise solidified him as one of the greatest artists of modern times.

-In 2003 Joe first met and got tattooed by Ron Earhart, who at the time was an up and coming biomechanical artist but is now considered a master of biomech tattoos.
-Joe was able to pick his brain and immediately his approach and execution of his biomech tattoos took a huge leap forward.
+In 2003 Joe first met and got tattooed by Ron Earhart, owner of Eleventh Dimension Tattoo in San Jose, who at the time was an up and coming bio mechanical artist but is now considered one of the premier masters of biomech tattoos.
+Joe was able to pick his brain and immediately his approach and execution of his biomechanical tattoos took a huge leap forward.

-Fast forward to today, and Joe is still studying biomechanical art, the best biomechanical artists and collecting biomech tattoos.
-He has won several awards for his biomechanical tattooing at conventions throughout the country.
+Fast forward to today, and Joe is still studying biomechanical art in all of it's forms.
+He stays in constant contact with some of the best biomechanical artists in the world and he enjoys collecting biomech tattoos.
+He has won several awards for his biomechanical tattoos at conventions throughout the country.

 Joe enjoys taking a freehand approach to biomech tattoos.
 He believes that by drawing straight on the skin, he can utilize the underlying muscle structures and create the best possible flow with the body.
 This approach also guarantees that each piece is unique and individually designed to gain the best fit for the client.